Alpha-Beta HMM: Interpretable Low-Parameter Hidden Markov Filtering in Dynamic Environments: Steady State Dynamical Analysis

 where $\delta$ is the step-size parameter.
-Equations \eqref{asl_single} and \eqref{linearized_ahmm} both apply a discount to the information from the previous time step during the iteration process.
-The subtle difference between them is that the former employs two independent parameters, where $\alpha$ characterizes the rate of change of the environment, and $\beta$ implements the tradeoff between memory and new information.
-As remarked earlier, this added flexibility is useful because the choice \(\beta=1\) recovers the optimal HMM-filter for a Markov chain with equal exit probability.
-Setting \( \alpha=\frac{\delta}{M}\), \(\beta=\delta\) instead yields adaptive social learning variant from \cite{9475073}.
-We will illustrate in the numerical results how different parameter choices can yield improved performance in specific settings. \end{remark}
+Equations~\eqref{asl_single} and~\eqref{linearized_ahmm} both apply a discount to past information during the recursion.
+The key difference is that the former uses a single parameter, whereas the latter retains two independent parameters: $\alpha$, which characterizes the rate of change of the environment, and $\beta$, which controls the trade-off between retained memory and new observational evidence.
+As remarked earlier, this added flexibility is useful because the choice $\beta=1$ recovers the HMM filter associated with a Markov chain with equal exit probability, while setting $\alpha=\frac{\delta}{M}$ and $\beta=\delta$ yields the adaptive social learning recursion in~\cite{9475073}.
+Therefore, the linearized model provides a direct bridge between the proposed nonlinear $\alpha\beta$-HMM and existing adaptive belief updates.
+This connection is important because it isolates the role of nonlinearity, which will be shown in the numerical results to have a much stronger impact on filtering performance than the equal-exit surrogate approximation. \end{remark}